 People who are trying to quit smoking often become discouraged when they don't succeed at first.
 Research shows that the mor etimes you try, the more likely you are to succeed -- so don't give up!
 If you aren't successful the first time you try to quit, look at what worked or didn't work, think of new ways to quit smoking, and try again.
 Many attempts are often needed to finally break the habit.

 There are many more reasons to quit using tobacco.
 Knowing the serious health risks may help motivate you to quit.
 When used over a long period, tobacco and related chemicals such as tar and nicotine can increase your risk of many health problems.

 See your health care provider if you wish to stop smoking, or have already done so and are having withdrawal symptoms.
 Your doctor can help recommend treatments.
 Someare only available by prescription.

 George TP.
 Nicotine and tobacco.In: Goldman L, Schafer AI, eds.Cecil Medicine.
 24th ed.Philadelphia,PA: Saunders Elsevier; 2011:chap 31.

 Burke MV, Ebbert JO, Hays JT.
 Treatment of tobacco dependence.
 Mayo Clin Proc.
 2008;83:479-483.

 Hays JT, Ebbert JO, Sood A. Treating tobacco dependence in light of the 2008 US Department of Health and Human Services clinical practice guideline.
 Mayo Clin Proc.
 2009;84:730-735.

-David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine; A.D.A.M.
+Reviewed By: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine; A.D.A.M.
 Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, David R. Eltz, Stephanie Slon, and Nissi Wang.